James M. Howard Jr.

-James Merriam Howard Jr. (1922–2002) was a teacher, educational advocate, and national expert on the use of writing to enhance learning and improve critical thinking.
+James Merriam Howard Jr. (1922–2002) was an American teacher, educational advocate, and national expert on the use of writing to enhance learning and improve critical thinking.
 Howard served as the headmaster of Blair Academy, a private boarding school in Blairstown, New Jersey, for 22 years (1954–1976).
 While serving in this role, he guided the revival of Blair's academic reputation.
 Blair Academy awarded Howard their Citation of Merit, the school's highest honor, in 1994.

 Early life, education, and career launch

 Howard was born in Morristown, New Jersey in 1922.
 He graduated from Morristown School (now Morristown-Beard School) in 1938 and then completed a post-graduate year at All Saints School in Bloxham, England.
 Howard received his bachelor's degree from Yale University in New Haven, Connecticut in 1943.
 During his time at the school, Howard sang in The Whiffenpoofs, an a cappella group.
 He was the first second-generation member of the group, which his father co-founded in 1919.
 Howard graduated from Yale after receiving election to Phi Beta Kappa.

 In 1953, Howard completed his master's degree at Harvard University.
 Launching his educational career, he worked as a history teacher at Lawrenceville School, a private boarding school in Lawrence Township, Mercer County, New Jersey, for nine years.